gatsbyjs/gatsby/docs/blog/2018-12-15-develop-and-deploy-your-own-react-monorepo-app/index.md

   - testing
   - CI
   - continuous integration
-excerpt: Learn how to create a balanced Lasagna instead of a tangled mess of Spaghetti.
+excerpt: Learn how to create a balanced lasagna instead of a tangled mess of spaghetti.
 ---

-## Learn how to create a balanced Lasagna instead of a tangled mess of Spaghetti.
+## Learn how to create a balanced lasagna instead of a tangled mess of spaghetti.

 ### Foreword